Notice of Solicitation of Public Comment - Regulations for the Discharge of Groundwater to the Municipal Separate Stormwater Sewer System

 Proposed Regulations

 DOEE has drafted a new set of regulations that will codify the Groundwater Discharge Authorization program.
 The new regulations will make the application review and permit oversight process highly transparent and predictable, while remaining diligently protective of the District’s surface water bodies.
-These proposed regulations have recently received final approval to be published in the DC Register on May 12th.
-We have scheduled two public meetings on May 16th and 17th to give stakeholders an opportunity to learn about the new regulations and ask any questions before they submit public comments.
+These proposed regulations have recently received final approval to be published in the DC Register.
+We will schedule public meetings to give stakeholders an opportunity to learn about the new regulations and ask any questions before they submit public comments.

-The May 16 public meeting will take place from 1:30 – 3:00 PM.
-WebEx link and call-in numbers are below.

 - View proposed regulations in the DC Register (tba)